artfufu/artfufu/README.md

 </details>

 ~~heres a referal if youre from pt~~
- > *i have not worked on the link yet
+ > *i have not worked on the link yet either

 <br> **the _supposed_ tldr;** im always at sign. c+h all time anytime. always w2i.
 <br>